Appendix A: Promoting Quality in the Practice of Travel Medicine

 Given these circumstances, how can travelers maximize the likelihood their provider will deliver quality travel-related medical care and that the advice, preventive measures, and treatment services they are given fall within accepted standards?
 Similarly, how can providers assure patients they have sufficient knowledge of the subject matter relevant to travel medicine?

 Research into the quality of travel health care is limited, but several studies suggest that travelers who visit a clinician with training in travel medicine are more likely to receive pre- and post-travel advice and care than if they see other clinicians for such services.
 Similarly, 2006 guidelines on travel medicine published by the Infectious Diseases Society of America (Box A-01) recommend that pre- and post-travel care be obtained from a clinician with expertise in travel medicine.
-This is especially relevant for travelers going to exotic destinations, or engaging in adventure travel or who have special needs or medical problems.
+This is especially relevant for travelers going to exotic destinations, engaging in adventure travel, or who have special needs or medical problems.

 Below is a partial list of resources for clinicians who wish to enhance their knowledge of travel medicine.
-People seeking travel-related medical services may want to inquire about whether their provider or clinic participates in these organizations or activities.
+People seeking travel-related medical services may want to inquire whether their provider or clinic participates in these organizations or activities.